nrwl/nx/docs/shared/packages/js/typescript-project-references.md

 ## Project Reference Configuration Files

-Nx expects the following configuration settings to be in place in order to use TypeScript project references to link projects.
+Nx expects the following configuration settings to be in place in order to use TypeScript project references to build projects.
 Most of this configuration is set up and maintained for you automatically by Nx.

 Identify projects in the `workspaces` property in the root `package.json` file.